pq-code-package/mlkem-libjade/README.md

 ## ACVP testing coverage

 The code is fuzzed for correctess with respect to the `https://github.com/pq-crystals/kyber` implementations.
-Information on how to reproduce the tests is available in the `tests` folder.
+Information on how to reproduce the tests is available in the `test` folder.